1964, with one of my uncles

 The little girl who suffered at the hands of insane adults needs my understanding, love and support - and I am offering her these and inviting her to accept my care.
 Simultaneously, I am experiencing expansion and bliss, feeling supported and loved.
 I am entirely grateful for being given this experience, to become strong and fearless.
 When you have been a victim of horrendous abuse and become a strong survivor, it can be confusing.
 The protector types are unconsciously looking for victims to cover their own insecurity, so they can feel powerful.
 When a former victim has confidence in her strength, like me, it challenges that cover.
 Then, I become the stand-in for an evil authority figure, and the darkness hidden beneath the cover will come flying at me.
 All this is about unresolved trauma.
 I understand it and have no anger, because I have not been disempowered.

 Once upon a time, my greatest fear was that if I would go public with my story, I would be called a perpetrator.
 My giant guilt complex would have had me fear that it was true, and want to destroy myself.
-In an email this person sent to me and several others, he says exactly that.
+In an email this person sent to me and many others, he says exactly that.
 Thank goodness that today, I know who I am; and the opinion of others is not my business.

 Strength and power is part of our true nature.
 The drive to feel powerful is natural and understandable.
 It’s just the ways that many people go about experiencing that power is off.
 All this can be held within the new paradigm of compassion and oneness.